Swann MaxRanger4K Wireless Solar Camera

 FAQ

-They can greatly reduce charging when the cameras get enough sun and motion settings are tuned.
-Reviews also warn that shade, winter conditions, or busy views can still drain the battery.
+They can greatly reduce charging if the cameras get enough direct sun.
+Reviewers also warned that shade, winter conditions, high sensitivity, or busy views can still drain the battery.

 Does it work well with Alexa or Google Assistant?